tachyons/tachyons.github.io/_posts/2022-04-12-postgres-transaction-pitfalls-for-rails-developers.md

 2. Scheduling Background jobs from after_create/before_create callbacks

 This is very similar to the previous point, as the backgrounds jobs typically use another data store like Redis and the communication will be over the network.
 This may not be significant on a small scale if the Redis is in the same infra and network latency is not significant.
-But any performance degradation on redis infra will cause a sudden spike in long transactions and can potentially cause cascading failures on infra.
+But any performance degradation on redis infra will cause a sudden spike in long transactions and can potentially cause cascading failures on the infrastructure.

 Solutions: